-The Company participates in the PC peripherals industry, which is characterized by aggressive pricing practices, continually changing customer demand patterns and rapid technological developments.
+The Company participates in the PC peripherals industry, which is characterized by aggressive pricing practices, changing customer demand patterns, and rapid technological developments.
 The Company's operating results could be adversely affected should the Company be unable to successfully anticipate customer demand accurately; manage its product transitions, inventory levels and manufacturing process efficiently; distribute its products quickly in response to customer demand; differentiate its products from those of its competitors or compete successfully in the markets for its new products.

 The Company depends on many third-party suppliers for key components contained in its product offerings.
 For some of these components, the Company may only use a single source supplier, in part due to the lack of alternative sources of supply.
-During the second quarter of 2019, the Company had one supplier that provided 93% of the Company's purchased inventory.
-During the second quarter of 2018, the Company had one supplier that provided 99% of the Company's purchased inventory.
-During the first six months of 2019, the Company had one supplier that provided 96% of the Company's purchased inventory.
-During the first six months of 2018, the Company had one supplier that provided 96% of the Company's purchased inventory.
-During the first six months of 2018, the Company had one supplier that provided 99% of the Company's purchased inventory.
-During the first six months of 2018, the Company had one supplier that provided 99% of the Company's purchased inventory.
+During the third quarter of 2019, the Company had one supplier that provided 95% of the Company's purchased inventory.
+During the third quarter of 2018, the Company had one supplier that provided 98% of the Company's purchased inventory.
+During the first nine months of 2019, the Company had one supplier that provided 95% of the Company's purchased inventory.
+During the first nine months of 2018, the Company had one supplier that provided 95% of the Company's purchased inventory.
+During the first nine months of 2018, the Company had one supplier that provided 99% of the Company's purchased inventory.